feature-hub/feature-hub/docs/guides/sharing-npm-dependencies.md

 ---

-When using the [AMD][amd] module loader, the integrator can provide shared npm dependencies to Feature Apps using the `defineExternals` function:
+When using the [AMD][amd] module loader, the integrator can provide shared npm dependencies to Feature Apps and Feature Services using the `defineExternals`
+function:

 ```js
 import {defineExternals, loadAmdModule} from '@feature-hub/module-loader';